Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Portal Device
 """"""""""""""
 This item allows you to enter the backrooms.
 You need to build a special portal structure in order to get this to work.
-More information can be found at :doc:`backrooms`
+Find out how to build the portal structure :ref:`here<portal-device-instructions>`

 .. _cat-bazooka:
 Cat Bazooka